Men's Casual & Dress Belts — The Ultimate Guide

 Business Casual

-Notice how we're not only matching the belt and shoes, but also the sunglasses as well, and I'd recommend adding a dress watch with a black strap to round out the overall look.
+Notice how we're matching the belt and shoes, but also the sunglasses — add a dress watch with a black strap to round out the look.